-I joined Charity People in July 2018, the last 3 years have been amazing!
-I can honestly say that this has been my favourite job to date, everything from team, culture, values to candidate and clients I get to work with.
+I joined Charity People in July 2018, I can honestly say that I love my job, everything from team, culture, values to candidate and clients I get to work with.

 My previous career was as an Executive Assistant to C suite level executives, it is while in this role when I was supporting the Director of Hays recruitment in Leicester office, that my career trajectory changed, and I was encouraged to become a recruitment specialist.
 It was a natural progression, having always been involved in people focussed roles, I was like a duck in water.